NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 ### Definition of MVP

-The MVP includes minimal user authentication for admins and users, with a reserved admin account and other usernames being user accounts, the ability for customers to search for products and add them to shopping carts, and the ability for admins to add, remove, and edit product data.
+The MVP includes minimal user authentication for admins and users, with a reserved admin account and other usernames being user accounts, the ability for customers to search for products, add them to shopping carts, and proceed to checkout.It also includes the ability for admins to add, remove, and edit product data, such as beef fields and images.

 ### MVP Features

->  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
+- Login Page
+- New User Page
+- Checkout Page
+- Navigation Bar
 - Create User File
 - New Account Page
 - Catalog Page